QAInsights/Performance-Testing-in-R-using-Apache-JMeter/README.md

 Tidying up ...    @ Sun Nov 10 14:22:40 EST 2019 (1573413760446)
 ... end of run
 After successful run, the JMX file will gets deleted automatically.

-Please check my GitHub repository for the sample code and the HTML output.

 # Using VS Code
 I am fond of VS Code and uses daily even for note-taking.
 VS Code is a very powerful editor and IDE; its very famous among the developers.
 VS Code Marketplace has a extension for R.